moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/build_pipeline/scheduling_workflows/index.md

 ## Best practices
 Here are some best practices for scheduling workflows:

-1. Enable retries: Set retries for transient issues to prevent failures.
+1. **Enable retries**: Set retries for transient issues to prevent failures.

 ```yaml